lgnus/general_utils/README.md

 ## General Utils
-General utilities and scrips I developed for personal use.
+General utilities and scrips developed for personal use.

 ### rss_podcast_downloader.py :
 Given an URL to an RSS feed, attempts to download all audio files from said feed.